 Some of the jobs contained within Schedules (JSCH) are executed twice or did not restart at all after period turnaround during Daylight Savings Time (DST).
 Possible symptoms include:

-1. Schedule object refreshed over DST at 11 PM instead of 12 PM.
+1. Schedule object refreshed over DST and/or the following day at 11 PM instead of 12 PM.

 2. After refreshing, the Schedule executed jobs twice for the previous day, even though they successfully completed on time.